- How are innovations and inventions usually protected?

 figures and/or flow charts.
 Format and length are not the most important characteristics of an enabling publication.

-The most important thing to do is clearly and fully describe your innovative concept, Use the space you need to
+The most important thing to do is clearly and fully describe your innovative concept.

 - What do enabling publications describe, in general, to be enabling?